HackBulgaria/Core-Ruby-1/week0/1-standard-types/README.md

   # Your code goes here.
 end

->> count_words "This is a sentance, bro.
-Bro, this is it."
+>> count_words "This is a sentance, bro.", "Bro, this is it."
 => {"this"=>2, "is"=>2, "a"=>1, "bro"=>2, "it"=>1}

 Bonus, catch words with apostrophes like `won't`.